henryleberre/Maths-Expertes-Problem/README.md

-# Math Expertes Problem
+# shortexpr

-The problem was to find the shortest mathematical expression containing an ascending sequence of natural numbers that is equal to 2021.
-By using reverse polish notation and bit encoding, I was able to search through all of the possible expressions (though there is a limit on factorials): multi-threading did help.
+The problem was to find the shortest mathematical expression (determined by its digit count) containing an ascending sequence of natural numbers (starting at 1) that is equal to 2021.
+Polish notation and bit encoding, and multi-threading were used to search through the entire problem space (with sane limits on factorials).

+I was given this problem in high school advanced math class, as the year was turning to 2021.
+I wanted to find the shortest expression possible and show - given some constraints - that it was the shortest.

 ## The Result